Apply for EU approval when handling products of animal origin

 Meat establishments/poultry meat establishments

-- Businesses that sell more than one-third of their production volume to other businesses
+- Establishments that supply more than one-third of their production volume to other establishments

 - Milk collection centers